 Check out The Judy Garland Online Discography’s “Judy at Carnegie Hall” pages for details about all of the releases of the album.

 July 20, 1968: Judy’s last concert in the U.S. She appeared at the J.F.K.
 Stadium in Philadelphia, Pennsylvania.
 Over 20,000 people were in attendance.
-Ironically, Philadelphia was also the location of Judy’s first real concert in July 1943.
+Ironically, Philadelphia was also the location of Judy’s first real concert on July 1, 1943.